Jrue Holiday Advances Efforts To Support Black-Owned Businesses, Nonprofits

 “In an effort to assist marginalized and underrepresented communities with the funding, mentorship and resources needed to survive; we saw then and continue to witness the immediate ways small businesses owners and community change agents need to be supported,” the couple shared in a statement.
 “Our commitment to doing our part only grows stronger after seeing the life-changing impact the JLH Fund has on people’s lives.”

-News about the extension of the JLH Fund’s grant program comes as Black entrepreneurs still face disparities.
+News about the JLH Fund’s grant program extension comes as Black entrepreneurs still face disparities.

 SEE ALSO: